Course syllabi for doctoral courses

 A purpose of the course should be formulated fairly brief and inspiringly!
 Here are a couple of examples of how this can be written (slightly modified from actual syllabi and are intended as examples only):

-- “This course is given to show students how to get inspiration from several different disciplines and techniques and apply it to their own infection biology research.
+“This course is given to show students how to get inspiration from several different disciplines and techniques and apply it to their own infection biology research.
 Through examples of cutting-edge technologies and their applications across a broad range of infection biology fields, students are encouraged to think about how such techniques can be translated into new applications.
-The course will also teach participants to critically appraise presentations, to ask and answer questions in orally.”
+The course will also teach participants to critically appraise presentations, to ask and answer questions orally.”

 Intended learning outcomes

 Intended learning outcomes (ILOs) are to be written from a doctoral student’s point of view.
-A useful method is to introduce the intended learning outcomes with: “At the end of the course, the student is supposed to be able to...”, followed by bullet points specifying the knowledge, understanding, skills, evaluation abilities and approach that a student is to possess after completing the course.
+A useful method is to introduce the intended learning outcomes with: “At the end of the course, the student is supposed to be able to...”, followed by bullet points specifying the knowledge, understanding, skills, evaluation abilities and approach that a student is to have achieved after completing the course.